fennadew/wafs/README.md

 <b>Local Storage</b>

+Doens't use local storage.

 <b>Mouse/Trackpad</b>

 Tabbing goed quit easily.
 It's just not really "pleasurable".
 Focus elements could use some custom styling.

+##Accessibility research
+* Images need to have an alt attribute.
+* Tabs work fine, but focus styles can be more pleasurable.
+* If the website gets more content/more complexity in the future, maybe place a skip to content button.
+* Heading is well stuctured.
+* Tested with the google chrome extension Spectrum to test on all different types of color blindness.
+The website looks good with every type.

 ## Future
 * Request the API server side so it can still work without JS.
 * More "pleasurable" focus styles.
 * Minify CSS and JS.
+* Use local storage with API's.

 ## The SPA (Single Page Application)
 My SPA is called "daily meme's".
 As the name suggests, it is a website that shows 12 new memes every day.
 It's a small website with the list of the meme's of that day and the links to the detail page of every meme.
 The detail page shows the meme and the title of the meme.